-When in comes to hair loss, few, it would seem, are immune.
+When it comes to hair loss, few, it would seem, are immune.

 The history of hair plugs

 Hair plugs have been used since the mid 20th Century as a way to hide the appearance of hair thinning or balding.
-The process involves taking hair from thicker parts of the scalp (or even other parts of the body) and transplanting this onto the affected areas, like the crown or within a receding hairline.
+The process involves taking follicular units from thicker parts of the scalp (or other parts of the body) and transplanting this onto the affected areas, like the crown or within a receding hairline.

 Hair plugs have earned themselves a bad reputation over the years.
 The first modern hair transplant took place in Japan during the 1930s, using grafts to restore facial hair to burns victims.